• Home

 pnpm create astro@latest

-Next, you can find some tutorials to learn step-by-step how to write code based on Astro; the barrier to entry is not high.
+Next, you can find some tutorials and learn step by step how to write code based on Astro.
+It’s not very difficult to get started.

-Once the project is initialized, you might wonder how to connect it with the design specifications.
-I use Tailwindcss - A utility-first CSS framework for rapidly building custom user interfaces.
-This acts like a plugin for the project, helping you with frontend development.
-In Tailwindcss, you can predefine fonts, primary colors, functional colors, and even spacing, rounded corners, etc. At this point, wouldn't this align perfectly with the color and other specifications you defined during design?
-Configuring it once makes it very convenient to use and adjust uniformly.
+After the project initialization is complete, you may wonder how to connect it with the specifications on the design side.
+What I’m using is Tailwindcss - A utility-first CSS framework for rapid UI development.
+It’s like a plugin for the project that can help you with frontend development.
+In Tailwindcss, you can predefine fonts, theme colors, functional colors, and even spacing, border radius, and so on.
+At this point, doesn’t it work perfectly with the color and other specifications you defined during design?
+Configure it once, and it becomes very convenient to use and adjust uniformly.

 # 如果没安装 pnpm,npm 请使用 npx astro add tailwind